 Dahlia tubers are prone to rotting in the wrong soil type.
-They require loose, nutrient-rich, and well-draining soil on the sandier side to thrive.
-Avoid clay soils that hold onto too much moisture and stop oxygen from reaching the roots.
-For potted Dahlias, choose a high-quality potting mix and amend with sand or perlite to improve drainage.
+In my experience, they require loose, nutrient-rich, and well-draining soil on the sandier side to thrive.
+I avoid clay soils that hold onto too much moisture and stop oxygen from reaching the roots.
+For potted Dahlias, I choose a high-quality potting mix and amend it with sand or perlite to improve drainage.

 Types of Soil Explained

-For starters, your Dahlias will absorb all the nutrients they need from the soil through the water.
-When starting out, the tubers store enough nutrients for initial growth but once established, they need assistance from the soil to continue growing and flowering.
+For starters, your Dahlias will absorb all the nutrients from the soil through the water.
+When starting, the tubers store enough nutrients for initial growth, but once established, they need assistance from the soil to continue growing and flowering.

 Soil is also an important anchor that keeps the tuber and roots standing upright.
 Dahlias are tall plants that need plenty of support to stop their long stems from falling over in the wind and rain, and the combination of sturdy soil and staking is vital to that process.

 There are different types of soil, each with characteristics that determine how well your plant will grow.
 Different soils hold onto varying levels of moisture – some drain freely while others trap particles and stay moist for long periods.
 The level of oxygen traveling through the soil and to the roots is also determined by soil type.
 That’s why it’s important to match the right type with the needs of your plants.

 Types are generally classified by the sizes of the particles in the soil, separated into these groups:

 - Sandy soil: large particles that drain quickly

 - Clay soil: small particles that hold onto water